Facts About Tabby Cats | What You Need To Know About These Kitties – Traits, Health Issues, Price And More

 Sorry, I’m don’t mean to pose a riddle, but hear me out.

-What I’m talking about is actually the tabby cat.
+What I’m talking about is the tabby cat.

 How can this be?

-Well, tabbies are so widespread and so common that they don’t really stand out.
-Even though they have distinctive markings, which are their signature trait, people are so used to seeing them that they don’t tend to leave a long-lasting impression.
+Well, tabbies are so widespread and so common that they don’t stand out.
+Even though they have distinctive markings, people are so used to seeing them that they don’t tend to leave a long-lasting impression.

 Facts About Tabby Cats